Veganism is a social justice movement which aims to eliminate animal exploitation and suffering as far as is possible

 Outpatient Eating Disorder Treatment for Vegans

 My Associate Dietitian, Jessica Steinbach, MPH, RD, specializes in eating disorders as well as vegan nutrition.
-You can learn more about her and apply to work with her here.
 She also runs a virtual support group for folks with eating disorders and disordered eating.
 While this group isn’t just for vegans, it is certainly vegan-friendly!

-Amy Taylor Grimm, RDN, LD, offers nutrition counseling for folks struggling with eating disorders in Maine.
-You can find her contact information on her website.
+Amy Taylor Grimm, RDN, LD, is vegan and offers nutrition counseling for folks struggling with eating disorders in Maine.

-Rachael McBride, MCN, RD/LD, CEDRD, also provides nutrition counseling for those with eating disorders and disordered eating.
-Check out her website for more information.
+Rachael McBride, MCN, RD/LD, CEDRD, is vegan provides nutrition counseling for those with eating disorders and disordered eating in Texas and virtually.

-Jenny Weinar, LCSW, offers individual and group therapy for vegans (and non-vegans) struggling with disordered eating and body image concerns.
-The best way to keep up with her current offerings is to follow her on Instagram and sign up for her email list through her website.
+Jenny Weinar, LCSW, offers individual and group therapy for vegans struggling with disordered eating and body image concerns.

 You can also check out NEDA’s tool for finding treatment near you.